aws-samples/amazon-efs-workshop/workshop/5-scale-out/README.md

 ## License Summary

-This sample code is made available under a modified MIT license.
+This sample code is made available under the MIT-0 license.
 See the LICENSE file.